Explaining What Veganism is REALLY About

 Longer version:

 Veganism is the name given to a pretty simple idea – that animals matter enough for us to want to treat them with fairness and compassion, when we can do that.
-If we think that’s important, we can adopt vegan ethics to help us tackle injustice to other animals whenever we can (or are willing to).
-Bear in mind that veganism exists because nowadays we often treat other animals with great injustice.
-In fact, even the rest of nature is far more aligned with vegan aims than most modern consumers.
+If we think that’s important, we can adopt vegan ethics to help us make good choices for other animals whenever we can (or are willing to).

 Vegan ethics helps us achieve three simple goals: